klange/bim/README.md

 Bim includes a handful of color schemes for the interface and syntax highlighting.

-To enable themes, place theme scripts in an acessible directory and call them with `rundir` or `runscript` from your `~/.bimrc` file.

-For example, you can install bim themes to `/usr/share/bim/themes` and add the following lines at the start of your bimrc:

-    rundir /usr/share/bim/themes
-    theme sunsmoke

-By default, themes are not installed along with bim.
-You can also embed themes in your bimrc directly.

 ### ANSI

 A plain 16-color theme.
 Can be configured for use on terminals with or without bright color support.
 Looks a bit like Irssi.